Manage machine catalogs

 status, see CTX131267 for guidance. - To fix VMs that continuously show an unknown power state, see How to fix VMs that continuously show an unknown power state.

-- If a Cloud Connector is not operating properly, MCS provisioning operations (such as catalog updates) take much longer than usual and the management console performance degrades significantly.
+- If a Cloud Connector is not operating properly, MCS provisioning operations (such as catalog updates) take longer than usual and the management console performance degrades significantly.

 Where to go next